 According to a study in 2011, 80% of the patient felt that their nurse practitioner always listened carefully, whereas this percentage for physician providers was only 50.

-Trust is one of the most important factors that make sure the patients are engaging it the healthcare properly.
+Trust is one of the most important factors that make sure the patients are engaging in healthcare properly.

 Along with this, it also encourages the patients to attend the scheduled checkup and treatment plans, which is important for healthcare quality and cost-efficiency.